 PGY3: One day per week research time.
 Clinical training is in Child Psychiatry (6 months) and Geriatric Psychiatry (6 months).
 During this year the resident has the option to enroll in a Master’s program in Health Sciences or other discipline.

 PGY4: One day per week research for 9 months, 3 days per week for 3 months (elective).
 Clinical training is in Consultation-Liaison Psychiatry, Chronic Care/Addictions and Shared Care.
 By the end of this year the longitudinal requirements for Psychotherapy Training are complete.

 PGY5: Up to four days per week research.
 Clinical training is one day per week in elective clinics.
 The resident may complete a Master’s degree by graduation, or may switch or enroll in a PhD program and continue research training as a PGY6 and PGY7 through the Royal College/UBC Clinician Investigator Program.

 The Research Track positions are offered through the CaRMS match in a process similar to the one used for the regular residency positions.
 In addition, there are also separate interviews with clinical researchers in the department, and the candidates are invited to give a brief presentation about a research project that they were involved with.

 Please note that applying to the Research Track does NOT mean that you cannot apply to the regular UBC Psychiatry residency program.
 These are separate and independent processes, and applying to and ranking the Research Track does not affect or influence your application/ranking for the regular program.

 For more information on the psychiatry residency program and how to apply to the Research Track, check the UBC Department of Psychiatry Residency Training site.

 There are also limited opportunities for PGY1 residents in the regular UBC tracks to apply for transfer to the Research Track in PGY2.

-For inquiries about the Research Track, please contact Dr. Anthony Bailey, Associate Program Director for the Research Track.
+For inquiries about the Research Track, please contact Dr. Anthony Bailey, Director Research Track.